'Back to the Future' time travels to London stage

 LONDON The 1985 hit film "Back to the Future" is headed for the London stage as a musical that is scheduled to open in the movie's 30th anniversary year, the producers said on Friday.

-The film starred Michael J. Fox as a time traveler in a souped-up DeLorean who lands 30 years in the past and, among other things, introduces Chuck Berry to rock and roll.
+The film starred Michael J. Fox as a time traveller in a souped-up DeLorean who lands 30 years in the past and, among other things, introduces Chuck Berry to rock and roll.

 It gave rise to two sequels, in the first of which Fox goes into the future - coincidentally to 2015, the year the musical is expected to open.